RegardsOss/RegardsOss.github.io/docs/development/backend/regards/delivery/api-guides/amqp/amqp-publish-request.md

 This section describes how to publish a new delivery request event to REGARDS with AMQP message.

+To learn more about global description of REGARDS AMQP api see [Regards AMQP API](/docs/development/backend/architecture/concepts/amqp-api.md)

 ## Exchange

 Delivery requests have to be published to REGARDS RabbitMQ exchange on vhost 'regards.multitenant.manager':